appml/nano/index.md

 For users who do not use mathematics expressions, mathematics rendering can be disabled by entering a `.` under **Mathematics** in **Settings**.
 Markdown rendering should be faster with mathematics disabled.

+### <a name="log">Log Tools</a>
+Besides in-built incremental and full backup tools, **neutriNote** automatically detects potential data error especially when cross platform syncing is in use.
+When the needs arise to troubleshoot remote sync errors, just create a directory under **Local Repository** and add a file called `~neutrinote_sync.log`.
+The log will keep track of all remote induced data changes and create a "diff" entry for each change, such as inserts, deletes, or in-place updates.
+Log will be truncated without user intervention once space runs over.
+This is useful for working with 3rd party sync apps and providers of which **neutriNote** has little control.
+Diff entries also capture data changes so limited form of recovery is possible.

 ### <a name="issues">Known Issues</a>
 Anytime a note is accessed from widget, if there is a note already being edited, the note originally being edited will exit without saving.  **neutriNote** does not distinguish between opening a note from widget or from the note list, the currently opened note will be closed to make way for the newly opened note.
 It is thus highly recommended that important changes be saved right away.